Bambalombo/P3-PIV-mini-projekt/README.md

 ### 1.2 Project elements:
-○ Project parts as bullet points – scripts, hierarchy objects, materials, levels, etc. and how they are used/what they do.

 The project only has one scene, the hierarchy of which contains the following parts:
-A GameController object holding a GameController script.
+- A GameController object holding a GameController script.
-A player element
+- A player element
-A platform on which the game takes place
+- A platform on which the game takes place
-A container for holding all the enemies instantiated during runtime.
+- A container for holding all the enemies instantiated during runtime.
-A Canvas with  in-game UI containing a healthbar, a killscore and a points score.
+- A Canvas with  in-game UI containing a healthbar, a killscore and a points score.
-A Canvas which becomes active once the game ends, containing a small message, your final score, and a retry button.
+- A Canvas which becomes active once the game ends, containing a small message, your final score, and a retry button.

 The project contains four scripts:
 - GameController - which is responsible for spawning enemies at a changing pace, updating the healthbar, keeping track of player health, and updating the score.